frozenpandaman/twine/README.md

 Notes:
  - The most recent version of py2app (0.14) is fine; we don't need 0.6.4 specifically.
- - We're not using virtualenv.
+ - We're not using virtualenv (as the original repo's instructions do).
  - Removed Windows stuff like the py2exe dependency and `buildexe.py`.
- - I've added the SugarCube-2 story format into `templates/`.
-The original download page can be found [here](https://www.motoslave.net/sugarcube/2/#downloads).

 1. Setup:
    ```